 Vessel Value & Type

 Higher-value boats cost more to insure.
-Alloy boats may attract different premiums than fibreglass.
-Outboard-powered boats are generally cheaper to insure than inboard/sterndrive vessels.
-The overall condition and age of both boat and engine affect pricing.
+Aluminium boats may attract different premiums than fibreglass.
+Outboard-powered boats are generally cheaper to insure than inboard or sterndrive vessels.
+The overall age and condition of both boat and engine affect pricing.

 📍